vpovarna/spark-playground/src/main/scala/com/examples/README.md

  - report their state and results to the driver

 Execution modes:
- - cluster : spark driver is lunched on the worker node.
+ - cluster = spark driver is lunched on the worker node.
- - client : spark driver stays on the client and the spark cluster manager will create the executors so the driver will then communicate to them
+ - client = spark driver stays on the client and the spark cluster manager will create the executors so the driver will then communicate to them
  - local

+## Spark Architecture

+Low level API: DStream, RDDs, Distributed Variables Higher Level Structured API: DataFrames, Datasets, Spark SQL
+Applications: Streaming, ML, GraphX, Other Libraries

+**Stream processing** = computation is done when new data comes in.
+No definitive end of incoming data.

+Pros / Cons
+ Pros:
+  - Much lower latency than batch processing
+  - Greater performance / efficiency (especially with incremental data)

+ Cons:
+  - Maintaining state and order for incoming data
+  - Exactly once processing in the context of machine failure
+  - Responding to events ar low latency
+  - Updating business logic at runtime

+Spark Streaming operates on micro-batches.

+Input Source:
+ - Kafka, Flume
+ - A distributed file system
+ - Sockets

+Output Source: almost all available formats

+Streaming I/O
+ - append = only add new records
+ - update = modify records in place
+ - complete = rewrite everything

+Trigger = when the new data is written.

+## DataFrames

+DataFrames are distributed collections of rows conforming to a schema = list describing the column names and types.
+The types are known to Spark and not at compile type.
+Rows have the same structure

+DataFrames are immutable.
+Now DFs are created using transformations

+Transformations:
+-> narrow: one input partitions will contribute to at most one output partitions -> wide: one input partitions will create multiple output partitions.

+Shuffle: Data exchange between cluster nodes. occurs in wide transformations. massive perf impact

+Lazy evaluation == sparks wait until the last moment to execute the DF transformations Spark will create a graph of transformations before running the graph. logical plan = DF dependency graph + narrow/wide transformations sequence physical plan = optimized sequence of steps for nodes in the cluster.

+Transformations vs Actions
+transformations describes how new DFs are obtained actions actually start executing Spark code.